 We expect to see sales numbers grow even more with an additional 30% based on the initial real-time sales data we see.
 That’s really beneficial for PublishDrive authors who keep 100% royalties.
 Since PublishDrive doesn’t take any commission, publishers can get the same royalties as selling directly to stores.

 With digital publishing, PublishDrive’s bestseller list of categories has been comparable to other statistics on book sales.
-Our popular book genres were related to fiction, especially the romance genre, fantasy, thriller, and crime books.
-Self-help related to non-fiction titles was doing well too.
+The most popular book genres were related to fiction, especially the romance genre.
+Fantasy, thriller, and crime books were also popular.
+Self-help related to nonfiction books performed well too.

-However, consumer behavior changed a lot during COVID-19.
+Consumer behavior changed a lot during COVID-19.
 More people are staying at home as a result of lockdowns in many countries.
-With no travel, school, and other activities, there has been a new group appearance of online book sales.
+With no travel, school, and other activities, there has been appearance of online book sales.

-In the following chart, see the top 30 bestselling book genres in PublishDrive.
-We compared their growth in March 2020 to February 2020.
+In the following chart, see the top 30 bestselling book genres on PublishDrive.
+We compared growth in March 2020 to February 2020.
 We see bigger spikes than usual in these book genres: Fantasy books, Literary, Classics, Foreign Language Study, Mystery books, Fantasy & Magic, science fiction or sci-fi, Historical, Education and Action & Adventures.
-These popular genres reflect the reading habits of a younger generation, and also, people looking for educational content.
+These popular genres reflect the reading habits of a younger generation (e.g. lover of fiction short stories), and also, people looking for educational content.

 Along with a dominant presence in the US market, PublishDrive gives publishers a huge international reach (English language books are in demand!)
 Interestingly, when we look at sales growth from February to March 2020 based on the country, there are new countries on the rise.
 See the chart below with the top 30 bestselling countries and their growth rates from February to March 2020.